craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 ###### No Cover
 You are not adjacent to any cover.

-### Rules for Enviroments
+### Rules for Environments
+## Weather
 ## Lighting
 Lighting is generally a requirement for any creature to have confidence in their bodily actions.
-During Combat, Lighting can become a weapon when used effectively.
+During Combat, Lighting can become a powerful weapon when used effectively.

 If a space would be lit by multiple sources, it is considered lit by the brightest available light.